Ternate: Demographics

 The most populous district is South Ternate with 74,960 people in 2022, while the least populous is Batang Dua Island District with 2,820 people.
 The sex ratio in the city in 2020 was 101 males per 100 females.
 As with most places in Indonesia, the population is relatively young with the group above 15 years numbering around 182,439 people.
 Population growth in 2019 was 2.21%.

 Most inhabitants of Ternate are Muslim.
 There is also a small Protestant minority, mostly migrants from neighbouring regions.
-The indigenous inhabitants of Ternate speak the Ternate language, which is a non-Austronesian language that belongs to the North Halmahera branch of the West Papuan languages.
+The indigenous inhabitants of Ternate speak the Ternate language, which is a non-Austronesian language that belongs to the North Halmahera family, which has been tentatively linked to the proposed West Papuan languages.
 Many inhabitants of Ternate use Ternatean as their first language and employ Ternate Malay as a means of interethnic or trade communication.

 Education

 In 2020, the city had 114 kindergartens, 124 elementary schools, 43 junior high schools, 26 senior high schools, and 9 vocational high schools.
 All three public higher education institutions in North Maluku are located in Ternate.
 Khairun University is a public university in the province, located in South Ternate District.
 It is the main university of the province and accepts students from the national SNMPTN system.
 It was previously a private university, but was taken over by the Ministry of Education and Culture to serve as the public university of North Maluku in 2004.
 There is also the Ternate State Islamic Institute, which is also public, and Ternate Medical Polytech.
 Other private universities and institutions also exist, such as Muhammadiyah University, Wiratama Polytech of Science and Technology, Kie Raha Teaching and Education College, and Ternate Computer Academy.
 Aside from formal education, there are six registered Islamic boarding schools in the city as of 2021.
 Half of them are located in South Ternate District, while the rest are located in North Ternate and Central Ternate Districts.
 Due to numbers of higher education institutions in the city, it is also known as "Education City".

 School participation rate is high: around 99.06% for children in the 15-year-old age group.
 Female student enrollment is higher than those of males as of 2020, reaching 100% as opposed to 98.05% on male students.
 Literacy rate was 99.68% as of 2020.
 Despite relatively developed infrastructure, schools in smaller islands, particularly such as those in the Moti and Hiri Districts, have fewer teachers in general compared to the mainland part of the city.
 The teacher-to-student ratio in the city is relatively lower compared to other parts of Indonesia: one teacher per 14 students.